 An employer's obligation in the event of an injury is to tender medical treatment to the claimant.
 The claimant's option is to either accept that tender or to choose his own.
-Acceptance of the employer's tender must be made in writing in order to be enforceable.
-MWCC General Rule 9.
+Acceptance of the employer's tender of a physician must be made in writing in order to be enforceable.
+MWCC Rule 1.9.
+In addition, a part of the 2012 amendments provides that a physician shall be deemed to be claimant's choice whether or not the claimant had previously "chosen" that physician in writing, if (1) the claimant had treated with that physician for six months or (2) had undergone surgery by that physician.